-Redwood trees, also known as Sequoia sempervirens, are considered to be the most massive trees in North America, as well as the second largest trees in the world.
-If you're not familiar with the scientific name of redwoods, you may recognize these trees online or from famous movies due to how massive they are.
-Although some may wish that redwoods could cohabitate around the world, these trees only thrive in mild, even temperatures with high levels of moisture coming from winter rains and summer fogs.
-That means if you're looking to see these trees in real life, you're going to have to take a trip to the West Coast to get a glimpse of these magnificent living organisms.
+Redwood trees, which populate several genera and species, are considered to be the most massive trees in North America, as well as the second largest trees in the world.
+You may recognize these trees online or from famous movies due to how massive they are.
+Although some may wish that redwoods could cohabitate around the world, many of these trees only thrive in mild, even temperatures with high levels of moisture coming from winter rains and summer fogs.
+That means if you're looking to see some of these trees in real life, you're going to have to take a trip to the West Coast to get a glimpse of these magnificent living organisms.

 Where do Redwood Trees Grow?

-There are three types of redwood trees, but only two of them grow in the redwood forests of North America.
-These two redwoods are considered to be the most popular, and they're called giant redwoods (or just redwoods) and coast redwoods.
+There are numerous types of redwood trees, and two of them in the Sequoia genus grow in the redwood forests of North America.
+These two redwoods are considered to be the most popular, and they're called giant redwoods (or just redwoods) and coast redwoods (Sequoia sempervirens, USDA zones 7-10).
 These types of redwoods grow on the West Coast.

 The redwood forests can be found throughout a narrow strip of land running from southern Oregon to the south of Monterey in northwestern California.
 You can tell the difference between giant redwoods and coast redwoods easily because giant redwood trees tend to populate in the same area and not overlap with coast redwoods.